arnoosha/OS_Project/README.md

 - Modeling multi-core or distributed processors.
 - Measuring performance metrics such as average lateness, processor utilization, or total value achieved.

----

-## License

-This project is for educational use as part of an Operating Systems coursework.